Celebrating Pear Month: A Journey from Our Orchard to Your Table

 Consumer demand fluctuates

-Retailers are managing their own margins and aiming to buy at the lowest possible price
+Retailers manage their own margins and aim to buy at the lowest possible price

 When pears are sold, the order of payment matters: